geomesa/geomesa-tutorial-transformations/README.md

 The different types of queries explored are:

 1.  basic filter query
+2.  query to return a projection (subset) of attributes
-2.  query to transform results
+2.  query to transform attributes
-3.  query to create derived fields in results using transforms
+3.  query to create derived attributes using transforms
-4.  query using geometric transforms on results
+4.  query to perform a geometric transform on results

 The only dynamic element in the tutorial is the Accumulo destination; that is a property that you provide on the command-line when running the code.